Bestselling small van that's good to drive with plenty of practicality

 - Some rivals carry more

 This is the latest generation of Ford Transit Connect small van.
 First introduced in 2013 and then significantly updated with a facelift in 2018, it remains a highly competive and popular choice, even versus the very newest rivals.
+Adding some spice fort 2020, there's an innovative new Active lifestyle model, too.

 What's new for 2020?